pdobb/object_identifier/README.md

 <b>Defaults</b>

-Outputs the <tt>id</tt> attribute by default, if possible and if no other attributes are given:
+Outputs the `id` attribute by default, if possible and if no other attributes are given:

 ```ruby
 some_object.identify  # => Movie[id:1]